Wondering how to get things done with a toddler when he’s needy (and there’s so much to do)? Organize your days with these 5 effective tips.

 Getting things done with a toddler is definitely a skill to master, but not impossible.

-Start by providing your child with simple trinkets you’ve collected in a basket, ready to hand to him when you most need time for yourself.
+Start by providing your young child with simple trinkets you’ve collected in a basket, ready to hand to him when you most need time for yourself.
 Combine play and work by including him in your tasks, from holding the vacuum cord to wiping the dining table.

 Even if he no longer naps, include “quiet time” into your day to allow both of you to recharge and catch up.
 Find opportunities for him to spend more time with others, from your partner to his grandparents.